autolyticus/nzb/README.md

 ## WIP:

 1. Get Cross compilation to Windows working
+2. Filter tasks by time (View tasks that are due today, overdue etc)
-2. Filter tasks by context
+3. Filter tasks by context
-3. Add feature for adding links directly to comments + task name
+4. Add feature for adding links directly to comments + task name